The dignity, life, property, rights, residence, and occupation of the individual are inviolate, except in cases sanctioned by law.

 In accordance with section 6 of this Code, all forms of forced labour shall be prohibited.
 Any person who commits an offence on that account shall, with due regard to his situation and means and to the degree of the offence, be subject to a term of imprisonment ranging from 91 days to one year and to a fine of between 50 and 200 times the minimum daily wage, in addition to the payment of fair remuneration for work completed and compensation for damages.
 Where several persons, jointly or on behalf of an organisation, cause a person to perform forced labour, each offender shall be subject to the penalties prescribed above and shall be jointly subject to payment of fair remuneration, unless the person who caused the offence to be committed is superior to an overseer, in which case such person shall be held personally responsible.
 Note.
 Where several persons are collectively made to perform forced labour, the offender shall, with due regard to his situation and means and to the degree of the offence, be subject to the maximum penalty provided for in this section in addition to payment of fair remuneration.Iran Labour Code

-(B) Delivering or transmitting or concealing or providing a cause of action or omission Subject to paragraph (a) of this Article after crossing the border for the same purpose
+B- Taking over or transferring or hiding or providing the means of concealment of the person or persons subject to paragraph (a) of this article after crossing the border for the same purpose

-The following acts as a "human trafficking" is
+The following acts are considered as "human trafficking"

 In order to prevent slavery and institutions or practices similar to slavery as defined in the United Nations questionnaire, and with a view to eliminating it within the country, the Parliament of Iran approved in the Hejra year 1307 (1928), an Act in the following terms: